 Rapid Access Clinic

 The Rapid Access Clinic was designed to support patients needing urgent care for a wide variety of conditions including abdominal pain, nausea, heartburn, diarrhea, constipation, abnormal liver studies, low blood counts, intermittent blood in stool, losing weight, trouble eating, trouble swallowing, or severe irritable bowel.
-Individuals recently seen in an Urgent Care Center, Emergency Room often need the quick attention of the specialist to ensure proper management.
+Individuals recently seen in an Urgent Care Center, Emergency Room or doctor’s office often need the quick attention of a specialist to ensure proper management.

 We specialize in all major conditions associated with the gastrointestinal and liver systems.
 There are many occasions when an individual is not in need of hospitalization but doe need rapid evaluation by the specialists.

-Rapid Referral offers immediate referral and contact with the gastrointestinal specialist.
+Rapid Referral offers immediate contact with the gastrointestinal specialist.
 Further tests and scheduling should occur within 24 hours of the initial call.

 Common Conditions That We Treat